Mini: Design and development

 Ten-inch (254 mm) wheels were specified, so new tyres had to be developed, the initial contract going to Dunlop.
 Issigonis went to Dunlop stating that he wanted even smaller, 8 in wheels (even though he had already settled on 10-inch).
 An agreement was made on the 10-inch size, after Dunlop rejected the eight-inch proposition.

 Many features were designed into the ADO15's interior to maximise its passenger and luggage space on top of the major savings allowed by the transverse engine and 10-inch wheels.
 Sliding windows allowed single-skin doors to be fitted, improving elbow room and reducing costs.
 A bracing bar was fitted across the door frame to brace the single skin and this was later adapted into a large storage bin on each door.
 Issigonis later said that he had sized the bins to carry the ingredients of his favourite drink, a dry martini in the correct proportions (one bottle of vermouth and 2 of Gordon's Gin).
 Similar bins were provided outboard of the rear seats, also serving a dual function of bracing the single-skin body panel.
 Small items could also be stowed under the rear seats, and early Minis were sold with optional wicker baskets specially shaped to slot under the seats.
 The fixed rear parcel shelf contributed to the rigidity of the body shell, although it did preclude fitting the ADO15 with a hatchback.
 The boot lid was hinged at the bottom so that the car could be driven with it open to increase luggage space.
-On early cars, the number plate was hinged at the top so that it could swing down to remain visible when the boot lid was open.
+On early cars, the number plate, together with its light, was hinged at the top so that it could swing down to remain visible when the boot lid was open.
 This feature was later discontinued after it was discovered that exhaust gases could leak into the cockpit when the boot was open.